About PalmWatch

 PalmWatch maps the palm oil supply chains of the world’s largest consumer brands and connects them to the ground level, where the social and environmental impacts of oil palm cultivation occur.

-PalmWatch was developed by Inclusive Development International and the University of Chicago Data Science Institute, with support from the 11th Hour Project and Bread for the World.
+PalmWatch was developed by Inclusive Development International and the University of Chicago Data Science Institute, with support from the 11th Hour Project, Bread for the World and Heinrich Böll Stiftung Southeast Asia Regional Office.

 What problem does PalmWatch address?